whatwg/streams/transferable-streams-explainer.md

 *   Performing expensive transformations off the main thread.
 Transcoding, for example.
 *   Synthesizing responses from a service worker.

+## End-user benefit

+*   By enabling developers to easily offload work onto other threads, this will increase the availability of responsive, low-jank experiences to end users.

 ## Alternatives